 - Is there a specific amount of time children must spend on homework?

 - Do children need to rotate throughout all the areas or can they choose how long they wish to be in each activity area?

 - Must all children and youth be accompanied by an adult if they are switching areas or rooms in your school-age program?
 If some children are able to move between spaces on their own, at what age is that acceptable?

 Families may also have specific requests for their children.
-A family may want their child to complete all homework before visiting another area, or they may wish for their child to play with friends in your program and to focus on homework at home.
-Again, it is important to speak with families and your trainer, coach, or supervisor to understand what is expected of the school-age children in your program.
+A family may want their child to complete all their homework before visiting another area, or they may wish for their child to play with friends in your program and to focus on homework at home.
+Again, it is important to speak with families and your trainer, coach, or administrator to understand what is expected of the school-age children in your program.

-If your program allows children free range to pick how they spend their time (i.e., they are not required to rotate through some activity areas each day), it can still be useful to observe, over time, the different activity areas children and youth visit.
+If your program allows children to choose how they spend their time (i.e., they are not required to rotate through some activity areas each day), it can still be useful to observe, over time, the different activity areas children and youth visit.
 If you notice that some children consistently visit only one space (e.g., the gymnasium for indoor gross-motor play), it can be helpful to figure out what these children’s interests are and think about ways you can incorporate those interests into other activity areas to help children and youth try a variety of ideas and experiences (e.g., art, writing, theater).
-With school-age children, you can even ask them to help you craft activity ideas.
+With school-age children, you can even ask them to help you create activity ideas.
 For example, “I notice that you all have been spending lots of time playing football in the gym the past two weeks.
 I wondered if we could work together on a project about football.
 Would you want to construct a board game with me to help teach the other kids in the program more about football?
 What about creating a model of the Dallas Cowboy’s stadium?”
 Try to get their ideas and brainstorm together what materials would be needed.
 You can also decide as a group the best space in your program to carry out this new activity plan.

 Promoting a Sense of Ownership